How I can help you

 When I decided to cut the economic umbilical cord as a salaried and expense supported employee and branch out on my own it was a time full of uncertainty yet great anticipation.

-While I had accrued valuable career skills through education ,hands on training and work experience and the development of valuable client relationships,I spent many of those years trying to develop enough courage to make the transition from company employee to entrepreneur.
+While I had accrued valuable career skills through education ,hands on training and my work experience as well as the development of valuable client relationships,I spent many of those years trying to develop enough courage to make the transition from company employee to entrepreneur.

 Metaphorically,I was unsatisfied just "cutting bait ,I wanted to fish on my own".
 In many ways, the decision to leap was all about circumstances and timing and quite possibly that is something to which you can relate.

 Although I had a great set of ideas to improve existing freight transportation methods, I soon learned that it takes more than just an idea and a leap of faith to make something happen.
 I asked myself: Starting a business takes money .
 How was I going to finance operating capital that would allow me to hire qualified vendors to service my prospects?
-Negotiate an equitable lease to provide to rent office and warehouse space so establish an operational base ?
-And by the way, develop and market a niche service product to provide an income stream to support the above ?
+Did I have the skills to negotiate an equitable lease to provide office and warehouse space to establish an operations base ?
+Could I develop and market a niche service product to provide an income stream to support the above ?
+I knew I could.
+After all, its what I had been doing for others for the previous twenty years.

 I was scared but also hungry.
 I developed a workable business plan and learned to wear many hats.
 I was determined to succeed.
 Fortunately,my experience as a national account sales person and then as a regional operations director for several nationwide trucking firms allowed me to develop a strong customer base.
 It was indeed a challenge to convert prospects into our new customers listed on our dispatch record,.
 It did not happen overnight.
 I had to be patient yet persistent.

-I also learned that while daring to be different is imperative to get noticed, planning and execution will ultimately decide who swims and who sinks.
+I also learned that while daring to be different is imperative to get noticed, planning and execution ultimately decides who swims and who sinks.

 One by one, former customers who said they would support me actually did.
 In the end,the essence of my career in freight transportation and logistics management was all about effective communication and attention to detail.
-These are required attributes regardless of the business type that you elect to start.
+These are required attributes regardless of the business type that you elect to start and are absolutely q requirement going forward.

 While external growth was and is always important, we could not grow the business without recognizing the importance of existing customer satisfaction and retention.